 From £12 per day | indycube.cymru

 The Sustainable Studio is an open co-working community in the heart of Cardiff.
-They love recycling and all things creative so it's not your usual work space.
-All their furniture, fixtures and fittings have had a previous life somewhere else so they hope this interesting space will inspire you to do something amazing with a group of like-minded individuals.
+They love recycling and all things creative, so it's not your usual workspace.
+All their furniture, fixtures and fittings have had a previous life somewhere else, so they hope this inviting space will inspire you to do something amazing with a group of like-minded individuals.